mossaab-zegaoui/mossaab-zegaoui/README.md

 <h1 align="center">Hi 👋, I'm Mossaab Zegaoui</h1>
 <h3 align="center">A passionate full-stack developer from Morocco</h3>

-- 🔭 I am currently seeking job opportunities or an internship in the field of web development, with a desired start date of January 1st, 2024.

 - 📫 How to reach me **zegaouimossaab@gmail.com**

 <h3 align="left">Connect with me:</h3>